Adam Carolla: The Car Show

 Carolla's The Car Show debuted on Speed TV July 13, 2011.
 Appearing Wednesdays at 10 pm Eastern, it featured Carolla as the host, along with Dan Neil, John Salley, and Matt Farah.
 It had a format similar to Top Gear, mixing car reviews, tests and humor.
 The show was initially met with positive reviews from car enthusiasts and comedy fans.
 Talk show host and comedian Jay Leno called The Car Show, "a lot of fun".

-The Car Show was cancelled after one season, after undergoing format changes due to low ratings, as Carolla mentioned on his podcast on January 13, 2012.
+The Car Show was canceled after one season, after undergoing format changes due to low ratings, as Carolla mentioned on his podcast on January 13, 2012.

 Catch a Contractor

 Catch a Contractor is a non-scripted, original series on Spike, hosted by Carolla along with "no-nonsense contractor" Skip Bedell and his wife, investigator Alison Bedell.
 Together they expose unethical contractors and seek retribution for wronged homeowners.
 The show premiered on March 9, 2014, to 1.2 million viewers, the largest audience for a series debut on Spike since Coal in March 2011.
 The show was cancelled in 2015.